akanik/ga-pull/setup.md

 In order to get the code working, we need to run through a few setup steps.

+_IMPORTANT: The Google account that creates the spreadsheet must be the same Google account that has GA access_

 ## 1. Create a new Google spreadsheet.
 Name it something creative like **analytics-dashboard**